phax/peppol-commons/README.md

   * [peppol-lime](https://github.com/phax/peppol-lime/) - the LIME server with AS2 support
   * [peppol-directory](https://github.com/phax/peppol-directory/) - the PEPPOL Directory (formerly Yellow Pages) development draft

-Note: the sub-projects use different licenses!
+**Note:** the sub-projects use different licenses!
+Since (and including) version 6 the sub-projects `peppol-commons`, `peppol-sml-client` and `peppol-smp-client` are licensed under the EUPL 1.2 or the MPL 2.0.
+Before version 6 these 3 sub-projects were licensed under EUPL 1.1 or the MPL 1.1.
+The sub-projects `peppol-sbdh` and `peppol-testfiles` are licensed under the Apache 2.0 license (no change in v6).

 ## News and noteworthy
   * v6.0.0 - work in progress
     * Updated to ph-commons 9.0.0
     * SMP client can now handle responses with BOM
     * Removed legacy project `peppol-sml-client-swing` again
+    * All sub-projects previously licensed under EUPL 1.1 or MPL 1.1 (`peppol-commons`, `peppol-smp-client` and `peppol-sml-client`) are now licensed under EUPL 1.2 or MPL 2.0
   * v5.2.7 - 2017-07-21
     * Unified identifier handling concerning `""` and `null`
   * v5.2.6 - 2017-05-30